ibm-cloud-docs/Backup/ts-offline-agent-windows.md

 ## Possible firewall issue
 {: #ts-WinAgentFW}

-Currently, at minimum, your servers must allow access to the `10.200.86.0/24` and `10.2.118.0/24` subnets for TCP ports **8086**, **8087**.
+Your servers must allow access to the `10.200.86.0/24` and `10.2.118.0/24` subnets for TCP ports **8086**, **8087**.
 If the port settings are incorrect, traffic is blocked, and the agent cannot communicate with the Portal.
 {: tsCauses}

 Check firewall ports - 8086 & 8087.
 For more information, see [Configuring Ports to allow communication between the backup agent and Cloud Backup Portal](/docs/Backup?topic=Backup-portinfo).